vvzvlad/proxmox_dns/README.md

 ## Logging

-To enable logging, set the `LOGGING` environment variable to any value.
+To configure logging, set the `LOGGING` environment variable to the desired logging level (e.g., DEBUG, INFO, WARNING, ERROR, CRITICAL).
-This will output log information about DNS queries, API calls, and other service activities.
+This will control the verbosity of log information about DNS queries, API calls, and other service activities.